 Where is Yemen?

 Yemen is a country in Western Asia located on the southern end of the Arabian Peninsula.
 It’s bordered on two sides by water — the Red Sea and the Gulf of Aden — and by Saudi Arabia to the north and Oman to the east.
-It is the poorest country in the Middle East, with a total population of 27.4 million.
+It is the poorest country in the Middle East, with a total population of 29.3 million.

 What is happening in Yemen?

-How did this crisis start?
+How did the Yemen crisis start?

 Yemen has been vulnerable for years.
 Even before the current conflict, around half the population lived below the poverty line, and the country faced chronic instability, weak governance, underdevelopment, unemployment and hunger.